 We are an inclusive company, and we will ensure that our staff are representative of wider society.
 We celebrate diversity as we believe that the greater the mix of people in our team, the greater the mix of skills, experiences, perspectives, and ideas we can draw on.

-We will work in partnership with everyone to make sure that children and young people can develop resilience and a sense of well-being.

-b) Age range of people using the service 11-17 years

-c) Accommodation Based services Maximum Capacity
+We will work in partnership with everyone to make sure that children and young people can develop resilience and a sense of well-being. b) Age range of people using the 11-17 years service Maximum Capacity c) Accommodation Based services 1 young person d) Community based services Number of Care Hours delivered.
+Detail the average number of care hours only delivered per week.
+(Tick the relevant box) 0-250 251-500 501-750 751-1000 1001-1500 1501-2000 2001-3000 3000+

-' 2 young people

-d) Community based services only Number of Care Hours delivered Detail the average number of care hours delivered per week.
-(Tick the relevant box)

-0-250

-251-500

-501-750

-751-1000

-1001-1500

-1501-2000

-2001-3000

-3000+